 However, as much as mobile communication drives business, the monthly cell phone bill can add up to obscene amounts.
 The same goes for internet service, software, and all other sophisticated gadgets that enable smooth mobile communication.

 So, when the opportunity to claim a cell phone bill tax deduction presents itself, grab it.
-With cell phones, laptops, iPads, and the Internet gradually becoming necessary equipment for running businesses, the Internal Revenue Services now makes it possible for you to deduct the cost of some of these items used for business (in fact, we recommend you use an organizer for tax receipts to do everything for you).
-Be aware, though, that the IRS’s standard for a legitimate deduction is that the item is a usual, necessary, customary, and reasonable expense for your type of work.
+With cell phones, laptops, iPads, and the Internet gradually becoming necessary equipment for running businesses, the Internal Revenue Service now makes it possible for you to deduct the cost of some of these items used for business.
+In fact, we recommend using an organizer for tax receipts to track your expenses conveniently.
+Be aware that the IRS’s standard for a legitimate deduction is that the item is a usual, necessary, customary, and reasonable expense for your type of work.

-Who can claim a cell phone business expense?
+Who can claim a phone as a tax write off?

 Independent contractors, compared to the traditional W-2 employees, have more tax deductions available to them.
 This is because they can deduct business expenses that were incurred and not reimbursed and a cell phone bill is one of those expenses.

-They--the business owners, self-employed workers, and contractors who use cell phones entirely for business-- can write off the entire cost of equipment and service charges as a business expense.
+Business owners, self-employed workers, and contractors who use cell phones entirely for business can write off the entire cost of equipment and service charges as a business expense.

 For employees whom the employer provides cell phones for business use, their use of the cell phone, both for their business and personal use, is a non-taxable fringe benefit.
 More importantly, you will not need to keep records of business purposes to receive this tax-free treatment.

-The IRS clearly states that an employer-provided mobile phone is a fringe benefit to the employee, and its value, including both the monthly charges for using it and its initial cost, is taxable to the employee.
-This is unless it can be proven that the phone is used primarily for business purposes.
+The IRS clearly states that an employer-provided mobile phone is a fringe benefit to the employee, and its value, including both the monthly charges for using it and its initial cost, is taxable to the employee unless it can be proven that the phone is used primarily for business purposes.

 Tax-free treatment

-This tax-free treatment is only available if the employer provides the phone for non-compensatory business purposes i.e. you have substantial business reasons for providing the employee with a cell phone.
-Some of the reasons for providing a cell phone to an employee include:
+This tax-free treatment is only available if the employer provides the phone for non-compensatory business purposes, i.e., you have substantial business reasons for providing the employee with a cell phone.
+Some reasons for providing a cell phone to an employee include:

 You should note that if the cell phone is provided to the employee to promote morale or goodwill, or as a means of furnishing additional compensation to the employee, and it is basically not provided primarily for non-compensatory business purposes, then, in this case, the value of the cell phone should be included in the employee's income as a taxable fringe benefit.